Regenerative Rehabilitation Pilot Grants 2023

-The Regenerative Rehabilitation research community will benefit from the development of novel lines of research that incorporate methods utilizing electrical or mechanical stimulation of stem cells, applied biophysics and/or tissue engineering approaches, and assessing stem cell behavior and/or functional outcomes.
+The Regenerative Rehabilitation research community will benefit from the development of novel lines of research that incorporate methods utilizing stimulation of stem cells and/or tissue engineering approaches, and assessing stem cell behavior and/or functional outcomes.

-The proposed project must include both a regenerative medicine/stem cell biology component as well as a rehabilitative/mechanotransductive component.
-Contact firstname.lastname@example.org if you would be interested in forming a collaboration with an AR3T researcher on a proposal.
+The proposed project must include both a regenerative medicine component as well as a rehabilitative/mechanotransductive component.
+We encourage you to consider collaborating with one of AR3T’s researchers.
+Contact firstname.lastname@example.org if you would be interested in forming a collaboration on a proposal.

-Eligible Individuals: The AR3T pilot funding program is open to junior investigators and mid-level career faculty.
-The Principal Investigator (PI) should have a doctoral degree in a relevant field and be employed at an nonprofit institution within the United States.
+Eligible Individuals: The AR3T pilot funding program is open to junior-and mid-level career faculty.
+The Principal Investigator (PI) should have a doctoral degree in a relevant field and be employed as faculty at an institution within the United States.
 The goal is to fund researchers who are interested in beginning a career in Regenerative Rehabilitation research or who would like to start a new line of research in this area.

-- Review the application process and review criteria for more information.
+- Please see review criteria and application process for more information.